Cowa/SMA-Prototype/README.md

 Then the receiver receives the share and must vote: *'Fun'* or *'Bad'*.

-If it's *'Bad'*, it puts an end to the communication.
+If *'Bad'*, it puts an end to the communication.

-But if it's *'Fun'*, the communication goes on !
+But if *'Fun'*, the communication goes on !
 And roles are switched.

-The sender becomes the receiver and the receiver becomes the sender.
+The sender becomes the receiver and vice versa.

 And another turn begin...